Does this test have other names?

 feel a slight sting or pain.
 Afterward, the site may be sore.

 Eating a poor diet or drinking too much water can affect your results.
 Intense exercise

 and being under stress can also affect your results.
 Certain medicines and the illegal

-drug Ecstasy can also affect your results.
+drug MDMA can also affect your results.